We all want to create unique photographs, but which lens should you invest in?

-The Canon 18 to 135 also has the STM focus motor, which is really quiet, really smooth, especially when you’re shooting videos.
+The Canon 18 to 135 also has the STM focus motor, which is really quiet and smooth, especially when shooting videos.

-So if we take a quick look around the lens, the first thing that strikes you is that it’s a much-improved quality over the standard 18 to 55-millimeter kit lens; it feels solid.
+So if we take a quick look around the lens, the first thing that strikes us is that it’s a much-improved quality over the standard 18 to 55-millimeter kit lens; it feels solid.

 The lens is not weather-sealed, so you need to be careful when using it in bad weather.

 The zoom ring is nice and smooth, and it also has a little lock switch on the front, which will lock it into 18 millimeters.